ArifSolmaz/arifsolmaz.github.io/tutorials/spotlightcurve_colab.md

 # SpotLightCurve Colab Tutorial

 This guide walks through running the SpotLightCurve pipeline end-to-end in Google Colab.
+If you prefer an executable notebook, download [`spotlightcurve_colab.ipynb`](spotlightcurve_colab.ipynb) from the same directory and open it directly in Colab.

 ## 1. Launch the notebook